 How to Play the Sweep Card Game

-Sweep, also known as Seep, is a classic card game that originated in India and is popular in South Asian countries such as India and Pakistan.
+Sweep card game, also known as Seep, is a classic card game that originated in India and is popular in South Asian countries such as India and Pakistan.
 The aim of the game is to eliminate all 19 of your cards in a single round and achieve the lowest cumulative score at the end.
 Players can decide the duration of the game, either by playing until one player reaches 500 points or setting a pre-determined time limit.
 The player with the lowest total score in Sweep wins.

-Sweep the Card Game
+Objectives of the Game

 The game is played with a standard 52-card deck and does not include any joker cards.
 This game requires four participants, forming two pairs, with each pair consisting of two players sitting face-to-face.
 The cards are divided among the players, with each player receiving 19 cards from the shuffled pile, which they keep face down.